 The ao dai or the traditional dress is a unique costume kind and one of the symbols of Vietnamese people.
 If you are interested in this costume kind, come to Ao Dai Museum in Ho Chi Minh City.
-This is the second private museum of the top museums in Ho Chi Minh City.
+This is the second private museum among the 12 Museums in Ho Chi Minh City and worth a visit.

 Entrance fee: 100,000 VND